View All

 Top 9 Data Science Algorithms Every Data Scientist Should Know

-An algorithm is a set of rules or instructions that are followed by a computer programme to implement calculations or perform other problem-solving functions.
-As data science is all about extracting meaningful information for datasets, there is a myriad of algorithms available to solve the purpose.
+An algorithm is a set of rules or instructions followed by a computer program to implement calculations or perform problem-solving functions.
+As data science revolves around extracting meaningful insights from datasets, numerous algorithms for data science are available to serve this purpose.

 Data science algorithms can help in classifying, predicting, analyzing, detecting defaults, etc. The algorithms also make up the foundation of machine learning libraries such as scikit-learn.
 So, it helps to have a solid understanding of what is going on under the surface.